Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Introduction

-{\em Introduction.}---Molecular motors generate directed motion, extracting free energy from their environment and producing entropy in the process~\cite{brown2019theory}.
+Molecular motors generate directed motion, extracting free energy from their environment and producing entropy in the process~\cite{brown2019theory}.
 Biological motors like myosin~\cite{finer1994single}, dynein~\cite{schnapp1989dynein}, and ATP synthase~\cite{yasuda1998f1} are responsible for important processes like muscle contraction, molecular transport, and chemical fuel generation, respectively.
 Recent breakthroughs in synthetic chemistry have also led to autonomous artificial motors that are chemically fueled~\cite{wilson2016autonomous,borsley2021doubly,borsley2022autonomous,korosec2021substrate,erbas2015artificial,unksov2022through,amano2021catalysis}.
-The thermodynamic analysis of such motors is complicated.
+With net flows of energy, molecular motor systems are necessarily out of equilibrium.
 Systems driven only weakly out of equilibrium can be analyzed with linear response theory, but molecular motors do not necessarily operate in such a regime.
-Limited tools are available for studying systems far from equilibrium, but the recent development of fluctuation theorems \cite{evans2002fluctuation, rao2018detailed, esposito2010three} and associated results have allowed for novel thermodynamic analyses of these systems \cite{seifert2005fluctuation, andrieux2006fluctuation, pietzonka2014fine}.
+Limited tools are available for studying systems far from equilibrium, and the recent development of fluctuation theorems \cite{evans2002fluctuation, rao2018detailed, esposito2010three} and associated results have allowed for novel thermodynamic analyses of these systems \cite{seifert2005fluctuation, andrieux2006fluctuation, pietzonka2014fine}.